 Below Is the Permission to Publish This Essay

 I am attaching a short article on the Jesus=Zeus myth.
-I happen to be Greek and the whole idea sounds like a very bad joke because, as I try to point out, there is absolutely no relation between the two names in the Greek language, only in English.
+I happen to be Greek and the whole idea sounds strange because, as I try to point out, there is no relation between the two names in the Greek language, only in English.
 Feel free to publish it on your website if you want, I leave it up to you.

 The Jesus Zeus Myth